Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

-\textbf{Summary.} As shown in \Cref{fig:Replay-based Architectures}, within the MMCL setting, both direct and pseudo replay methods offer greater flexibility in selecting replay data, as they may opt to replay one or multiple modalities based on the specific design of the model.
-Moreover, the replay strategy may be tailored to apply separately to each modality or involve interactions between modalities.
+\revsec{ \summary As shown in \Cref{fig:Replay-based Architectures}, within the MMCL setting, replay-based methods offer great flexibility in deciding replay data, as they may opt to replay one or multiple modalities based on the specific design of the model.
+Furthermore, the required architectural changes to learn multimodal knowledge and facilitate replay are typically minimal compared to those in architecture-based methods.

+However, there are limitations to these methods.
+Firstly, for many methods in natural multimodal replay, directly utilizing past data induces privacy concerns when the data is sensitive.
+Moreover, the reliance on a memory buffer introduces a difficult performance-memory trade-off: a fixed-size buffer often leads to performance degradation over long task sequences, while allowing the multimodal samples in the buffer to grow with tasks results in memory overhead~\cite{wang2023sprompts, Jin2024Calibrating}.
+Lastly, some methods generate replay data based on specific data representations (e.g., scene graphs for SGP), which may not be readily available in practice, thus limiting their applicability~\cite{Qian2023Decouple}. }